nickozoulis/JavaBall/README.md

 <p>TT1 Tim Toms IJB1 Central NYN</p>

-PS: Sory, but no time for full documentation if 4 days :D
+PS: Sorry, but no time for full documentation in 4 days :D